tehwave/gm48.net-oauth2-gms2/README.md

 Once successfully authorized, you now have an Access token stored in the ```gm48_oauth2_access_token``` global variable.

-You must use token for authentication to the gm48.net API, and as such, the online leaderboard functionality.
+You must use the token for authentication to the gm48.net API.
+The official libraries takes care of this part for you.

 ### Retrieving information about the authenticated user